BuffaloBadger/RE_Basics_Examples/reb_10_1/README.md

-This problem was adapted from AFCoKaRE Example 15.4.
+This problem was adapted from the 2022 Class 10 Activity.
+The rate expression used to generate the data was

-COS --> CO + S

-1500 K, 1 atm, r = kP_COS

-0.25cm x 10 cm

-The data were fabricated using k = 1.5 x 10^-3 mol cm-3 min-1 atm-1

-The volumetric flow rate varied from 10 to 100 cc/min.
+r = k*CA*CB/CZ**2 with k = 14 M^-0.5^ min^-1^

+This is not the rate expression the problem asks to be tested, so the recommendation should be to try a different rate expression that includes dependence on CZ.